finbourne/lusid-sdk-java/sdk/docs/ReconciliationsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ReconciliationsApi apiInstance = new ReconciliationsApi(defaultClient);
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the TimeVariant properties for the reconciliation.
 Defaults to the current LUSID   system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the reconciliation.
 Defaults to returning the latest version   of each reconciliation if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing reconciliations; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For example, to filter on the reconciliation type, specify \"id.Code eq '001'\".
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Reconciliation' domain to decorate onto each reconciliation.
 These must take the format {domain}/{scope}/{code}, for example 'Reconciliation/Broker/Id'. try {
-      PagedResourceListOfReconciliation result = apiInstance.listReconciliations(effectiveAt, asAt, page, start, limit, filter, propertyKeys);
+      PagedResourceListOfReconciliation result = apiInstance.listReconciliations()
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .page(page)
+            .start(start)
+            .limit(limit)
+            .filter(filter)
+            .propertyKeys(propertyKeys)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ReconciliationsApi#listReconciliations");